xxlHzRDlxx/SDD/README.md

 Make it executable: chmod +x video_transfer.py

-Run the script: python3 video_transfer.py or ./video_transfer.py
+Run the script: python download.py or ~/scripts/download.py

 It's recommended to set this script up as a cron job or a systemd service to run automatically when removable media is inserted or on a schedule.
 Configuration